bitnami/charts/bitnami/mariadb/README.md

 If additional containers are needed in the same pod as MariaDB (such as additional metrics or logging exporters), they can be defined using the sidecars parameter.

 The Helm chart already includes sidecar containers for the Prometheus exporters.
-These can be activated by adding the `–enable-metrics=true` parameter at deployment time.
+These can be activated by adding the `���enable-metrics=true` parameter at deployment time.
 The `sidecars` parameter should therefore only be used for any extra sidecar containers.
 [See an example of configuring and using sidecar containers](https://docs.bitnami.com/kubernetes/infrastructure/mariadb/configuration/configure-sidecar-init-containers/).

 Similarly, additional containers can be added to MariaDB pods using the `initContainers` parameter.
 [See an example of configuring and using init containers](https://docs.bitnami.com/kubernetes/infrastructure/mariadb/configuration/configure-sidecar-init-containers/).